 In addition to collections, Lexington Law can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 It’s best to avoid speaking to a debt collector on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Accounts Receivable for millions of clients nationwide.
+The most effective way to deal with Accounts Receivable is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Accounts Receivable on behalf of their clients.